Kopano-dev/kwmbridge/README.md

-# Kopano Keb Meetings Bridge (kwmbridge)
+# Kopano Web Meetings Bridge (kwmbridge)

 This project implements a forwarding unit for kopano Web Meetings by connecting to the MCU API of Kopano Web Meetings Server.

 ## Quick start

-This is alpha software, you probably do not want to use this yet.
+This is beta software, use at your own risk.

 ## Build dependencies